omidqsm/star-shaped-polygon/README.md

 star-shaped polygonization from points on 2D plane based on incremental approach

 based on following resource:
-COMPUTATIONAL GEOMETRY AND COMPUTER GRAPHICS IN C++ - MICHAEL J. LASZLO "finding star-shaped polygonization"
+COMPUTATIONAL GEOMETRY AND COMPUTER GRAPHICS IN C++ - MICHAEL J. LASZLO 5-2-2 finding star-shaped polygonization